 The content creation and massive research that went into creating it is already done.
 There’s only one step left for you to unlock value that will turn your content evergreen.

-The Traditional Approach Is a Productivity Disaster
+The Traditional Approach Is a Productivity Bottleneck

 If transforming blog posts into eBooks were easy, everyone would do it.
 In reality, the process is painful because of the lengthy copy-pasting process and the dozens of tabs you will need to open.